JonathanCraske/jonathancraske.github.io/_pages/about-me.md

 title: "About Me"
 permalink: /about-me/
 classes: wide

+image_sliders:
+    - about_slider

 ---

 ## Sports & Recreation
-As a devotee of many Canadian stereotypes, I grew up playing ice hockey competitive as a goalie.
-I am a 2-time GTHL City Champion (2007, 2008), Bantam All-Star (2010), 4-time TDSB City Champion, and 2-time McGill Intramural Champion.
-As a fan, I lead a life of martyrdom as a supporter of the Toronto Maple Leafs.
-During my time at USC, I took advantage of the comparably cheap tickets and attended several LA Kings games, often to cheer for visiting teams.
-I grew up idolizing Curtis Joseph, Patrick Roy, Roberto Luongo, and Marc-Andre Fleury.
+As a devotee of many Canadian stereotypes, I am an avid hockey fan.
+I grew up playing the sport competitively, and continue to play for fun whenever possible.
+I follow professional hockey closely, and am a long-suffering supporter of the Toronto Maple Leafs.

-I am also an avid runner.
-I have completed several half-marathons while living in LA, and as part of my local run club will be competing in the coveted TSP - an unsanctioned relay race from the Santa Monica pier to Las Vegas - as well as the Big Sur International Marathon.
+I also enjoy long-distance running, and have completed several races during my PhD including a 24-hour marathon, several half-marathons, and The Speed Project in 2024 - an unsanctioned relay race from the Santa Monica Pier to Las Vegas.

 ## Music
-Music has always been a big part of my life, beginning with my discovery of my Dad's CD collection when I was 6, followed quickly by lessons in how fragile CDs are.
-I have engaged this interest through a number of channels despite my decided lack of talent.
-I have played in a number of orchestras, stage bands, and informal groups as a saxophone player, guitarist, bassist, and drummer.

-I began collecting records with a purchase of David Bowie's "The Rise and Fall of Ziggy Stardust and the Spiders From Mars" in 2008, and have since accumulated over 200 records.
-Feel free to peruse and pass judgement on my collection listed here.

-I previously served as a member of the board of directors for Wavelength, Toronto's longest running independent music festival, and continue to enjoy going to live shows whenever possible.
+I am extremely passionate about music.
+I grew up playing several instruments including saxophone and guitar, and previously served on the board of directors for Wavelength - Toronto's longest running independent music festival.
+While studying at USC, I have taken advantage of the exceptional live-music scene in LA and continue to grow my record collection (which currently stands at more than 225).

 ## Cooking & Food
-Growing up in a half-Italian household, I learned to cook at an early age, and it's something that still brings me great joy.
-I especially enjoy cooking traditional southern-Italian dishes (including and especially fresh pasta), Canadian delicacies (Butter Tarts), and a multitude of other cuisines.
+Food has always been, and continues to be, a big part of my life.
+I love to cook and bake whenever I have the opportunity.
 While in LA, I primarily relied on the city's exceptional street-food culture as a means through which to explore.
 Specifically, I rely on cheeseburgers to guide me anytime I visit a new city - recommendations are always welcome!